Here’s exactly how a daily dose of movement lowers your risk of disease.

 Good news: Many SilverSneakers classes combine all of these important elements so you can get a fun, effective workout led by a knowledgeable instructor who is trained in working with older adults.
 You’ll also have a chance to meet new friends, which can help you stay connected and boost your overall health.

 As powerful as exercise is, keep in mind that it’s not a cure-all.
 If you already have a medical condition, chances are you’ll still need medication for it.
 But depending on the ailment, exercising might enable you to lower your dose.
 More than that, you will likely improve your quality of life: You should have less pain and more energy to play with your grandchildren, travel, or do anything else you enjoy.

 Be sure to talk to your doctor if you’re new to exercise or are dealing with any medical problems that might limit your ability to be active or perform specific movements.
-If you’ve had a fall-related injury or heart attack, for example, your doctor can help you get the treatment you need and get back to exercise safely.
+If you have had a fall-related injury or are recovering from a heart attack, for example, your doctor can help you get the treatment you need and get back to exercise safely.

 Meanwhile, keep in mind that regular activity is just one of many lifestyle factors that can help you stay healthy, Roberts says.
 You should also aim to eat a balanced diet full of fruits and vegetables, reduce your stress level, get at least seven to eight hours of quality sleep per night, and quit smoking if you’re a smoker.
 These habits, combined with frequent exercise, will help you live healthier, happier, and longer.

 Check Your SilverSneakers Eligibility Instantly

 SilverSneakers members can go to thousands of gyms and fitness locations across the nation, plus take exercise classes designed for seniors and led by supportive instructors.
 If you have a Medicare Plan, it may include SilverSneakers—at no additional cost.
 Check your eligibility instantly here.